March in global missions history: It happened today!

 retirement in 1949.
 Her devotional guide, Streams in the Desert, first published in

-1925, has been translated into fifteen foreign languages.
+1925, has been translated into at least fifteen different

 - March 4, 1970 -- The Theological

-Convention of Confessing Fellowships publishes a declaration to counter relativistic positions
+Convention of Confessing Fellowships published a declaration to counter relativistic positions

 being promoted within the World Council of Churches.
 Peter Beyerhaus was a primary author of